dmealo/devboot/README.md

 1. Install the latest winget "-preview" version from https://aka.ms/getwingetpreview
 2. Enable the winget experimental feature "Configuration" with the brief steps at https://learn.microsoft.com/en-us/windows/package-manager/configuration/#enable-the-winget-configuration-experimental-configuration-preview-feature
 3. Clone devboot repo
-4. Run `winget configure -f .winget\configuration.dsc.yaml --verbose` from repo root
+4. Run `winget configure -f .winget\configuration.dsc.yaml --verbose` from repo root from an admin-elevated PowerShell session
-5. If you run into issues, you can quickly abandon this method and do a manual install of all software and only have spent 5 minutes trying to save a few hours. :)

 # 📝 Notes & Known Issues
+- If you run into issues, you can quickly abandon this method and do a manual install of all software and only have spent 5 minutes trying to save a few hours. :)
 - Docker Desktop has been moved for now to an alternative configuration file, `configuration.dsc.withDockerDesktop.yaml`, since Docker Desktop for Windows Containers requires Hyper-V and related configurations to function which the Winget Configuration method of running the setup for does not currently seem to enable.
 This means that one would likely need to do so [manually](https://docs.docker.com/desktop/troubleshoot/topics/#hyper-v) either before or after running devboot or Winget configure using the included configuration.
 This nullifies the time savings and convenience, so it is recommended to simply [install Docker Desktop manually](https://docs.docker.com/desktop/install/windows-install/) and let it configure it's prerequisites rather than have it included in this configuration.

 # 🆘 Troubleshooting
 - Error running script: "...cannot be loaded because running scripts is disabled on this system..."
   - Solution: Set a less restrictive script execution policy like `Set-ExecutionPolicy -Scope LocalMachine -ExecutionPolicy RemoteSigned`.
 See [more information and warnings](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies) in Microsoft's PowerShell documentation.

 # 🙏 Software Suggestions, Ideas
 Please make software installation suggestions and other ideas for devboot in the [Ideas Discussion](https://github.com/BerndtGroup/devboot/discussions/categories/ideas)

+# ❔ FAQ
+- How can I deal with some unwanted apps in the configuration?
+  - Uninstalling them after configuration is complete is probably the quickest
+   <br/>OR
+  - Edit the configuration file and run manually after Winget setup:
+    - Run the `devboot.ps1` script to set up and opt into Winget Configuration, but cancel the script running when it prompts you to approve installation, then do one of the following:
+    - Edit the `<SYSTEMDRIVE>:\devboot\.winget\configuration.dsc.yaml`
+     <br/>OR
+    - Comment or remove the unwanted apps from a local copy of the `.winget\configuration.dsc.yaml` file in a locally cloned copy of the repo
+    - Then run `winget configure -f .winget\configuration.dsc.yaml` from the repo root